vanseverk/coffeesocket/README.md

 The **PaymentService** is some kind of stateless worker application.
 This means it's an ideal use case for [AMQP](https://www.amqp.org/) using a [RabbitMQ](https://www.rabbitmq.com/) server.
 By using AMQP queues, we can easily scale our worker applications horizontally.
 When we require more processing, we spin up more workers and vice versa.

 Because we want to make this a part of our Reactive Streams we use the [Reactor RabbitMQ](https://projectreactor.io/docs/rabbitmq/milestone/reference/) library.
 In it we find an `RpcClient` that we can use to do an asynchronous [request/reply](https://projectreactor.io/docs/rabbitmq/milestone/reference/#_request_reply) to the **PaymentService** and back again.

+The **CoffeeSocketService** does not need to actively wait for a reply by blocking a thread or applying busy waiting, but can just react further to new incoming events until a response is received on the reply queue.

 ```Java
 @PostConstruct